shahryarfp/Captcha-OCR/README.md

 The dataset is available here: https://github.com/shahryarfp/Captcha-OCR/blob/main/samples.zip

-it should be extracted and be in the same directory as the .py file
+It should be extracted and be in the same directory as the .py file

 ## How to use:
 Run the .py file

 ## Results:
-Best result was 100% accuracy for the test data.<br>
+The best result was 100% accuracy for the test data.<br>
 Results will be saved in the folder "sample output"

 Model Loss: